Arizona Office on Aging assistance programs for seniors or disabled.

 The Agency on Aging offices in Arizona administer assistance programs that are focused on seniors and the elderly.
-The local centers can either link seniors to programs, or in some cases they may be able to directly administer help to the needy.
+Find housing, free transportation to the doctor, home repairs, food, care giver or assisted living programs and more.
+The local centers near you will either link seniors to programs in some cases they may be able to directly administer help to senior citizens.
+Find locations of Agency on Aging in AZ and financial help below.

-The Arizona State Health Insurance Assistance Program is a free health care and medical benefits counseling service for Medicare beneficiaries, caregivers, and their families.
+The Arizona State Health Insurance Assistance Program is a free health care and medical benefits counseling service for Medicare beneficiaries, caregivers, as well as their families.
 The SHIP program was created by a partnership of the Division of Aging and Adult Services, Arizona’s Area Agencies on Aging, and also the Department of Economic Security.

-The main mission is to advocate, educate, empower, and counsel people to make informed decisions on their benefits and medical needs.
+The main mission is to advocate, educate, empower, and counsel people to make informed decisions on their benefits as well as medical needs.
 SHIP is an independent program funded by the state of Arizona agencies listed above as well as other federal agencies.

 Senior Telephone Discount Programs are offered by Century Link and other providers for elderly customers who are 60 years of age & older.
 They include the CenturyLink (Qwest) Telephone Assistance Program for the Medically Needy, Senior Telephone Discount Program, and Lifeline.